 Fernanda Echavarri is an immigration reporter who tells stories across platforms at Mother Jones.
 She previously worked as a producer at NPR’s Latino USA in New York City where she covered the US Latino community.
 Fernanda also worked in Tucson as a reporter for Arizona Public Media.
 In 2017, she won an RFK Human Rights Award for her reporting on immigration detention centers.
 She was a Peabody finalist and a national Edward R. Murrow Award winner in 2016.
 Fernanda was born and raised in Mexico and started her career in journalism over a decade ago in newspapers in Southern Arizona.

-Beth Eisenstaedt is the regional development director and is based in the New York office.
+Beth Eisenstaedt is the associate director of development and is based in the New York office.
 Before joining Mother Jones, Beth was a key fundraiser for several international NGOs dedicated to alleviating poverty in developing countries and protecting our environmental resources.
 She also managed exhibitions for a number of New York–based arts organizations.

 Marilee Enge is a development officer based in Mother Jones’ San Francisco office.
 A journalist by affinity and training, she has written for the Anchorage Daily News (where she shared a Pulitzer) and the San Jose Mercury News, among other publications.
 After escaping the newspaper industry, she joined the nonprofit publishing movement and worked most recently as the development director for Heyday.
 She lives in an old house in Berkeley, California, with her husband and two daughters.
 Find her at email@example.com.